 The AR-15 – A solution for every situation

-In my opinion these are the guns every prepper should own and if don’t have them already, you should get your hands on these guns.
+In my opinion these are the guns every prepper should own.
+If don’t have them already, you should consider adding them to your armory.

 Stay Safe and God Bless!